Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 @media (min-width: 1024px), screen and (orientation: landscape) { … }
 ```

-- [ ] The rule will apply to a device that has either a width of 1024px or wider, or is a screen device in landscape mode.
+- [ x ] The rule will apply to a device that has either a width of 1024px or wider, or is a screen device in landscape mode.
 - [ ] The rule will apply to a device that has a width of 1024px or narrower and is a screen device in landscape mode.
 - [ ] The rule will apply to a device that has a width of 1024px or wider and is a screen device in landscape mode.
 - [ ] The rule will apply to a device that has a width of 1024px or narrower, or is a screen device in landscape mode.